Feed Your Soul

 In romping dialog with the insightful Sa, Ken returns from the brink of self-destruction and enlists for high pay in her revolutionary enterprise.
 His job?
 Her capitalist.

 Written mostly in the form of brisk dialogue among an unusually intriguing cast of characters, this is the wry, symbolic tale of a consummate revolutionary armed with the know-how and means to turn the tides on the Wall Street political machine.
 The present and future, and the real and unreal, fuel a delightful and provocative bonfire of corporate political culture in America.

 The second book in the series, Suited For War, continues directly from Ken and Sahar's fitful beginnings in Book One.
-Here they become odd partners in a duel of espionage against the all-powerful financier Wellingham and his consortium of government and corporate foreign policy interests who desire war and precious resources in hot spots around the world.
-From the beach house on the British Virgin Islands to which she sends him for a rest, Ken goes to South Asia as double agent for Sa within the Wellingham empire.
+Here they become odd partners in a duel of espionage against the all-powerful financier Wellingham and his consortium of government and corporate foreign policy interests.
+From the serenity of a beach house on the British Virgin Islands Ken journeys to terror-ridden South Asia as double agent for Sa within the Wellingham multinational empire.

 On his own, Ken communicates with Sa over the Net, through which routine video calls have expanded business and life into new dimensions, permitting a virtual world in which Sa remotely thrives.